forrestfiller/cartographer/README.md

 Users can post comments (with an uploaded image) that are automatically tied to a geographic location depending on where they have dragged the map before posting.

 The project is currently live, although under active development.
-There is a slight lag in uptime as the deployment is running on a **Heroku** instance which is asleep until the site is visited.
-Thereafter the speed of the SPA shouldn’t be an issue.
+There may be a slight lag in uptime as the deployment is running on a **Heroku** instance which is asleep until the site is visited.
+Thereafter, the speed of the SPA shouldn’t be an issue.

-**Note**: *This README is incomplete and in progress as well*
+**Note**: *This README is incomplete and in progress*

-It is located here: [**ff-googlemaps**](https://ff-googlemaps.herokuapp.com/)
+It is located here: [**Cartographer**](https://ffcartographer.herokuapp.com/)

 [![Build Status](https://travis-ci.org/forrestfiller/cartographer.svg?branch=master)](https://travis-ci.org/forrestfiller/cartographer)